skx/gobasic/README.md

 * `IF a = b THEN ..`
 * `IF a <> b THEN ..`
 * `IF a THEN ..`
+  * This passes if `a` is a number which is not zero.
+  * This passes if `a` is a string which is non-empty.

 If you're missing something from that list please let me know by filing an issue.